ShunSakurai/easy_paste/README.md

 ## Description
 You don't have to manually add up the number of words for creating quotes anymore.
 This tool generates easy-to-paste tables for quotes from the analysis exported from memoQ.
+You can also calculate the weighted words for the files.
 This program is coded in Python with tkinter and is distributed in .exe format through [py2exe](http://www.py2exe.org/).

 ## Installation